inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	The girl smiled and asked: "Do you think I'm prettier than Maggie Kelly?"
 	He got up.
 He said nothing and walked out of the house.
 He never saw that girl again.
-Gail Wynand, who prid himself on never needing a lesson twice, did not fall in love again in the years that followed.
+Gail Wynand, who prid himself on never  a lesson twice, did not fall in love again in the years that followed.
 		-- Ayn Rand, "The Fountainhead"
 Dull women have immaculate homes.